 The RTK system is based on a time-matched double difference observation filter.
 This means that observations at the remote site have to be buffered while the reference station observation is encoded, transmitted, and decoded.
 Only two seconds of remote observations are saved, so the reference station observation transmission process has to take less than 2 seconds if any time matches are to be made.
-In addition, only remote observations on even second boundaries are retained, so reference station observations must also be sent on even seconds if time matches are to be made.
+In addition, only remote observations on whole second boundaries are retained (e.g. measurements made at 3.0, 4.0 or 5.0 seconds of the week are retained, but not measurements made at 3.5, 4.1 or 5.25 seconds), so monitor observations must also be sent on whole seconds if time matches are to be made.
+The following shows the correct and incorrect way to send corrections: